cilerba/ace/README.md

-# Cilerba's Pokémon ACE Scripts
+# Pokémon ACE Scripts
-Collection of ACE scripts for Pokémon games.
+Collection of ACE scripts for Pokémon games by collaborators of the repo.
 (Currently only available for ENG Pokémon Red and Blue)

 These are intended to be used with [TimoVM's RAM Writer (TimOS)](https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes#Installing_a_RAM_writer_environment_(TimOS)) after [setting up the SRAM Glitch](https://glitchcity.wiki/wiki/Guides:TimoVM%27s_gen_1_ACE_setups) in your Generation I game.